NateA275/Data-Structures-and-Algorithms/Data_Structures/Arrays/Readme.md

 An array is a collection of same-typed elements.
 Each eleement in an array is accessed using it's index number.
-Arrays have a lenth property.
+Arrays have a length property.
 Index numbers start at zero.
-The last index of an array is it's lenght minus 1.
+The last index of an array is it's length minus 1.

 ## What is it used for?
 Why?